(Inside: How strong friendships empower you.)

 Find your power squad.
 Your squad can be a group of ladies or just one.
 She can be any age.
 Meet occasionally or often.
 If you have little kids, make it a playdate.
 Meet over a shared interest: writing, crafting, books, working out… This is your design, your thing – there are no rules here, do what works.

-Did you hear that?
+Then…did you just feel that?
 Your stress just dropped and years were added to your life.
-And/or your happiness just grew; your goals became realities, and you’re feeling better about yourself.
+And/or your happiness grew; your goals became realities, and you’re feeling ready to conquer the world.

 Don't underestimate the power of friendships.
 Click To Tweet